bertozzivill/train-the-trainers/index.md

 This two-week training session is designed to help you learn these principles and techniques.
 Our nine days together will involve a mix of lectures, discussion, small group work, and teaching practice.
+Due to our limited time, we will focus on helping you develop a brief lesson with your peers, but these skills can be extended to longer and more complex courses.

+As we designed this course, we utilized the very concepts that we will be discussing over the next two weeks.